Larry's Wife: Plot

 Mitchell tries to convince himself that he is not nervous about leaving Cameron in charge for the wedding.
 He leaves to go the gym but he stops by his office first.
 At the office, he starts cleaning everything, due to his stress about the wedding, and he ends up trapped in the ventilation system.
 A co-worker happens to be at the building and he helps him get out.
 After this, Mitchell realizes that he wants to get involved in the wedding.
 He gets back home and both, Cameron and Mitchell, agree to plan the wedding together.

 At the Pritchett-Delgado home, Gloria (Sofía Vergara) is worried about Joe being tough and aggressive and she tells Jay (Ed O'Neill) that Joe is acting like that because of the curse in her family.
 Jay tells her not to be worried and that there is no such thing as a curse, but Gloria calls Father Marquez (Efrain Figueroa) to ask for his help.

 In the meantime, Luke (Nolan Gould) hangs out with some friends at his home for a poker game.
 One of his friends has not kissed a girl before and Luke tricks Alex (Ariel Winter) so his friend can kiss her.
-Haley (Sarah Hyland) tries to get into the poker game because as she says she always wins but both, her and Luke, end up losing all their money plus Haley's computer and they ask for Alex's help to get them back.
+Haley (Sarah Hyland) tries to get into the poker game because as she believes she always wins.
+However, both end up losing all their money, plus Haley's computer, and they have to ask Alex for her help getting them back.